groboclown/petronia/docs/extensions/api/default.layout.tile.md

 #### `name-portal`

-            Gives the active portal a name, so that other hotkeys can reference it.
-This is useful to, on the fly, change the destination for a common collection of hotkeys.
-For example, you can name a portal 'run', then have a series of hotkeys to move a window to 'run', and quickly move the focus to 'run', then have an accompanying series of hotkeys for 'edit', to enable quick navigation between the two.
+then have an accompanying series of hotkeys for 'edit', to enable quick navigation between the two.

 ```yaml
 # Top-level item is some name the user prefers.
 Here, we call it "Configuration".